 Since it is a particle, there are no moments involved like there is when it comes to rigid bodies.

-http://mechanicsmap.psu.edu/websites/2 equilibrium concurrent/2-1 static equilibrium/staticequilibrium.html
+Source: Engineering Mechanics, Jacob Moore, et al. http://mechanicsmap.psu.edu/websites/ 2\equilibrium\concurrent/2-1\static\equilibrium/ staticequilibrium.html names for any unknowns (either magnitudes or directions).

 Finding the Equilibrium Equations: